SaveNowClub/pub_docs/docs/TERMS.md

 # Terms of Service

-last updated Dec.
-18th, 2024
+last updated Oct.
+12th, 2025

-<p>By accessing SaveNowClub website and/or using the services, you accept and agree to be bound by the Terms of Service.</p>
+By accessing SaveNowClub website and/or using the services, you accept and agree to be bound by the Terms of Service.

-<b>Privacy Policy</b>
+# Privacy Policy

-<p>Please review our <a href="/docs/2377/privacy-policy">Privacy Policy</a> to understand our practices.</p>
+Please review our <a href="/docs/2377/privacy-policy">Privacy Policy</a> to understand our practices.

-<b>Services</b>
+# Services

-<p>SaveNowClub is a platform that manages and organizes knowledge bases for registered users.</p>
+SaveNowClub is a platform that manages and organizes knowledge bases for registered users.

+# Terms Related to Paid Notes

+The following terms are related to [Paid Notes](/docs/2375/about-savenowclub#paid-notestm-monetize-your-knowledge)

+## What Are Included in Your Purchase of Paid Notes

+Upon successful purchase of a particular Paid Note on our site, you immediately gain access to the following which was not accessible before the purchase:

+* The content of Private Note section of the SaveNowClub Note
+* The source URL of the SaveNowClub Note

+Your purchase of paid note does not include

+* The content of full text section of the SaveNowClub Note

+## Disclaimer for Buyers of Paid Notes

+No Representation Is Being Made That Any Account Will, Or Is Likely To Achieve Profits Or Losses Similar To Those Discussed Within This Site, Support And Texts.
+Our Paid Notes Should Be Used As Learning Aids.
+If You Decide To Invest Real Money, All Trading Decisions Are Your Own.
+Our Track Record Is From Trades Given To Subscribers In Advance And Are Not Hindsight.
+The Results May Have Under-Or-Over Compensated For The Impact, If Any, Of Certain Market Factors, Such As Lack Of Liquidity.
+Hypothetical Or Simulated Performance Results Have Certain Limitations.
+Unlike An Actual Performance Record, Simulated Results Do Not Represent Actual Trading.
+The Risk Of Loss In Trading Commodities Can Be Substantial.
+You Should Therefore Carefully Consider Whether Such Trading Is Suitable For You In Light Of Your Financial Condition.

+## Refund Policy for Paid Notes

+We currently do not offer refunds for paid notes.
+All sales are final.
+There are no refunds whatsoever.
+We do not give prorated refunds.
+If you have any questions whatsoever, please feel free to contact us at <a href="mailto:savenowclub@gmail.com">savenowclub@gmail.com</a>.

-<b>Right to the Services</b>
+# Right to the Services

-<p>SaveNowClub reserves the right to deny the services to anyone for any or no reason.
-SaveNowClub also reserves the right to modify the services at any time and from time-to-time.</p>
+SaveNowClub reserves the right to deny the services to anyone for any or no reason.
+SaveNowClub also reserves the right to modify the services at any time and from time-to-time.

-<b>Liability Waiver</b>
+# Liability Waiver

-<p>SaveNowClub is not liable for any damages of any form as a result of using the website and/or services.
-Your sole and exclusive remedy for dissatisfaction is to stop using the website and services. </p>
+SaveNowClub is not liable for any damages of any form as a result of using the website and/or services.
+Your sole and exclusive remedy for dissatisfaction is to stop using the website and services.

-<b>Intellectual property</b>
+# Intellectual property

-<p>You agree that the Services of SaveNowClub is protected by applicable intellectual property, copyrights, trademarks, service marks, patents and/or other proprietary rights and laws in favor of SaveNowClub.</p>
+You agree that the Services of SaveNowClub is protected by applicable intellectual property, copyrights, trademarks, service marks, patents and/or other proprietary rights and laws in favor of SaveNowClub.